 There's about a one in one thousand chance that the next egg you crack open will be double-yolked.
 As is the case with many uncommon occurrences in nature, people have attached many superstitions to double-yolked eggs.
 They're a pretty obvious reference to fertility, so most of these superstitions have to do with reproduction and good fortune.
 The most common is that you or someone you know will soon become pregnant (maybe with twins) if you happen upon a double-yolker.
 In the Wiccan tradition, they're known as a sign of general good fortune.
 If you're interested in ancient Norse beliefs, you might feel a sense of doom if you get a double-yolked egg — it means that someone in your family is about to meet their maker.

 So what causes a double-yolked egg?
-They happen when the chicken ovulates twice in quick succession.
+They happen when the chicken ovulates twice in quick succession, according to Sauder's Eggs, a farm in Pennsylvania.
 The yolk (known as an oocyte at this point), is released into the oviduct (the chicken's fallopian tube) before the previous yolk has had a chance to clear out of the way.
 So a single shell then forms around the two yolks.
-Double-yolks usually happen in younger hens with more immature reproductive systems whose timing hasn't quite been perfected.
+Double yolks usually happen in younger hens with more immature reproductive systems whose timing hasn't quite been perfected.
 It can also be a hereditary trait in heavier hen breeds like the Buff Orpington.
 Triple- and quadruple-yolked eggs exist too, although they're even rarer, and the world yolk record is nine.
 In 2011, a British woman cracked open an astonishing 29 double-yolkers from one package.